ryanbieber/SIR-model/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I wanted to make a dashboard using the classical epidemiological model, SIR as well as SIRS which stand for Susceptible, Infected, Recovered, and S(reinfection rate).
-It turned into a very nice and easy to read dashboard that allows the user to use the sliders to changes the variables based on the characteristics of the epidemic.
+It turned into a very nice and easy to read dashboard that allows the user to use the sliders to change the variables based on the characteristics of the epidemic.

 ### Built With